W H Nash

 J E Nuttgens

 Joseph Edward Nuttgens (1892-1982) was born in Aachen, Germany.
 His mother was British and he lived in Britain from the age of four, which did not stop him from being interned during World War I. In 1911 he atarted his training at the Central School of Arts and Crafts under Karl Parsons (1884-1934), after which he became a draughtsman for A A Orr (see this section below).
 Subsequently he became Parsons’s assistant at the Glass House (see under Lowndes and Drury) and then chief assistant of M Travers, who was a powerful influence, as at an earlier stage, was C Whall.
 Nuttgens also produced designs for J Powell and Sons and was associated with the Warham Guild.
 He spent the later part of his life near High Wycombe, where he became a friend of E Gill, and later lived at Blandford Forum, Dorset.
 Among those for whom he produced glass was H Hendrie.
-He had twelve children – one, also Joseph (see immediately above), was an artist, who took over from his father at the same address and is still a glass maker.
+He had twelve children, one of whom, another Joseph (see immediately above), became an artist, who took over from his father at the same address and is still a glass-maker.

 Glass: Dallington; Staplefield; West Itchenor